anjalisilva/TestingPackage/README.md

 ## Acknowledgements

-This package was developed for BCB410H: Applied Bioinformatics, University of Toronto, Toronto, CANADA, 2019-2020.
+This package was developed for BCB410H: Applied Bioinformatics, University of Toronto, Toronto, CANADA, 2019-2020. `TestingPackage` welcomes issues, enhancement requests, and other contributions.

-## Other

-`TestingPackage` welcomes issues, enhancement requests, and other contributions.
 To submit an issue, use the [GitHub issues](https://github.com/anjalisilva/TestingPackage/issues).